 On May 11, the public health emergency tied to the COVID-19 pandemic will end, which will lead to changes in the availability of free COVID-19 testing and treatment.
 Learn more below.

 Common Questions about Insurance Coverage and COVID-19

-COVID-19 has made access to quality and affordable health care more important than ever.
-If you are uninsured and looking to enroll in health care coverage, check out our guide to see what options are available and help you through the enrollment process.
-Depending on your income, you may qualify for financial assistance for coverage.
+COVID-19 has made access to quality and affordable healthcare more important than ever.
+If you are uninsured and looking to enroll in healthcare coverage, check out our guide to see what options are available and help you through the enrollment process.
+Most people qualify for financial assistance.

 Page last updated: September 18, 2023